-|In the heart of one of the country's largest urban parks, the California Academy of Sciences is building a new LEED Platinum Green Museum in San Francisco's Golden Gate Park.
-Its 2.5-acre undulating greenroof will sit 35 feet in the air planted with a variety of wildflowers and other native species.
-The San Francisco-based Bernard Osher Foundation made a $20 million donation to the new Academy project in support of the living roof and the four-story living rainforest exhibit.
-In honor of this generous gift, the Academy announced the naming of The Osher Living Roof and The Osher Rainforest (CAS Press Release of 6.07.07, see below).|
+|Situated in the heart of one of the country's largest urban parks, the world’s first and largest double LEED Platinum museum, the California Academy of Sciences (CAS), stands proudly with exhibition space, education, conservation and research beneath one roof in San Francisco's Golden Gate Park.
+Its 2.5-acre undulating greenroof sits 35 feet in the air planted with a variety of over 50 native wildflowers and other species.
+The San Francisco-based Bernard Osher Foundation made a $20 million donation to the new Academy project in support of the living roof and the four-story Osher Rainforest exhibit.
+The $429-million California Academy of Sciences broke ground in September, 2005 and the Opening Day was September 27, 2008.|

-|Rana Creek Living Architecture worked with Renzo Piano Building Workshop, Chong and Partners Architrecture, SWA Group, ARUP Engineering, and the Academy to design the living roof that covers the vegetated roof with seven dramatic hills - four steeply sloped domes - replicating the surrounding rolling hills.
-The biodegradable modular greenroof system, BioTray?, was developed specifically for this project by Paul Kephart of Rana Creek and Kurt Horvath of Intrinsic Landscaping (BioTray? was later purchased by Tremco).
-Two of the domes are almost 60 degree slopes.
-Rana Creek supplied approximately 50,000 17" x 17" biodegradable modular "Bio Trays," made from coir from the Philippines.
-The roof has been planted with nine plant species native to the northern California coast, and approximately 1.7 million plants will blanket the living roof.
-The three-year research period during which Rana Creek Living Architecture designed, built and monitored a series of living roof mock ups, informed this diverse assemblage of indigenous plants, as well as the soil retention and drainage techniques ultimately chosen for the project.
-The California Academy of Sciences is unique amongst natural history museums in its dedication to combining research and education under one roof."|
+|Two of the domes have almost 60 degree slopes.
+Rana Creek supplied approximately 50,000 17" x 17" biodegradable modular Bio Trays, made from coir from the Philippines.
+An underlying grid of gabion channels provides water drainage and support for the compressed coconut hull planting trays.
+Initially the roof was planted with nine plant species native to the northern California coast, and approximately 1.7 million plants originally blanketed the living roof.
+The three-year research period during which Rana Creek Living Architecture designed, built and monitored a series of living roof mock ups informed this diverse assemblage of indigenous plants, as well as the growing medium retention and drainage techniques ultimately chosen for the project.
+The California Academy of Sciences is unique amongst natural history museums in its dedication to combining research and education under one roof.|

 According to the Academy's website, "The native plants will provide habitat for a wide variety of wildlife.
-Beach strawberries (Fragaria chiloensis) produce berries that attract a number of native birds, self heal (Prunella vulgaris) bears large tubular flowers that are attractive to hummingbirds and bumble bees, sea pink (Armeria maritime) produces pom-pom-like flowers that attract moths and butterflies, stonecrop (Sedum spathulitholium) produces nectar for the Hairstreak butterfly and the threatened San Bruno elfin butterfly, tidy tips (Layia platyglossa) attract parasitic wasps and pirate bugs that feed on pest insects, miniature lupine (Lupinus bicolor) and California poppies (Eschscholzia californica) provide nectar for bees and butterflies, California plantain (Plantago erecta) hosts a variety of butterfly larvae, and the bright yellow flowers produced by Goldfield plants (Lasthenia californica) attract a wide variety of beneficial native insects."Surrounding the Living Roof is a large glass canopy with a decorative band of 60,000 photovoltaic cells.
-These solar panels will generate approximately 213,000 kilowatt-hours of energy per year and provide up to 10% of the Academy's electricity need.
-The use of solar power will prevent the release of 405,000 pounds of greenhouse gas emission into the air," continues the website, referring to additional Sustainable Design and LEED features.
+Beach strawberries (Fragaria chiloensis) produce berries that attract a number of native birds, self heal (Prunella vulgaris) bears large tubular flowers that are attractive to hummingbirds and bumble bees, sea pink (Armeria maritime) produces pom-pom-like flowers that attract moths and butterflies, stonecrop (Sedum spathulitholium) produces nectar for the Hairstreak butterfly and the threatened San Bruno elfin butterfly, tidy tips (Layia platyglossa) attract parasitic wasps and pirate bugs that feed on pest insects, miniature lupine (Lupinus bicolor) and California poppies (Eschscholzia californica) provide nectar for bees and butterflies, California plantain (Plantago erecta) hosts a variety of butterfly larvae, and the bright yellow flowers produced by Goldfield plants (Lasthenia californica) attract a wide variety of beneficial native insects."
+Download the September 2014 Native Plant Species on the Living Roof.

 Additional thumbnail photos:

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

-Greenroofs.com, LLC, Copyright © 2010.
+Greenroofs.com, LLC, Copyright © 2017.
 All rights reserved.